You are here

 The Institute for Language, Cognition and Computation has a CPU/GPU cluster.
 There is also specific provision in this cluster for CDT in NLP students

-If you're in the ILCC or an NLP CDT student you should have access to the cluster automatically, If you have problems accessing the head node then submit an RT ticket mentioning that you're an ILCC/CDT member.
+If you're in the ILCC or an NLP CDT student you should have access to the dedicated partitions automatically.
+If you have problems accessing the partitions then submit an RT ticket mentioning that you're an ILCC/CDT member.

 The Centre for Speech Technology Research has GPU, multicore and large memory compute servers.
 The CSTR computer support page has details.